joelhackinen/deliveryfee/README.md

 ## Project description
+Preliminary assignment for engineering positions at Wolt.
 The task was to build a frontend delivery fee calculator app using React and TypeScript.
 A delivery fee is calculated based on user input and is shown to the user.
 Full description [here](https://github.com/woltapp/engineering-summer-intern-2023/blob/main/README.md).

 ## How to start the application